IBM’s Project Debater AI helps humans process complex arguments

 Speech by Crowd collects text arguments from a wide audience and uses the Project Debater AI to analyze the validity and strength of those arguments, organize key points, and edit together a concise, persuasive argument of its own.

-Speech by Crowd, “will be the first time we test [Project Debater] with the public,” Aya Soffer, Vice President of AI Technology at IBM Research told VentureBeat.
+Speech by Crowd, “will be the first time we test [Project Debater] with the public,” Aya Soffer, vice president of AI Technology at IBM Research, told VentureBeat.
 “With that said, we envision the technology as an AI service in the IBM Cloud. … We are interested in speaking with clients about their use cases, which we could potentially explore together further.”

-To date, IBM says, Project Debater has drawn interest from academia, “particularly those who have debate clubs,” and from political consultants interested in using Debater to test-run policy ideas.
+IBM says, Project Debater has to date drawn interest from academia, “particularly those who have debate clubs,” and from political consultants interested in using Debater to test-run policy ideas.

-The project, led by Noam Slonim and Ranit Aharonov out of IBM Research Haifa,

-could have applications across a number of different fields, including business, education, law, and government, according to Soffer.
+The project, which is led by Noam Slonim and Ranit Aharonov out of IBM Research Haifa, could have applications across a number of fields, including business, education, law, and government, according to Soffer.
 An example of business use would be to let all employees submit pros and cons on a topic the company is deliberating over and have Project Debater deliver a concise view of the key arguments on both sides.
-Or “in government, the mayor of a city, could use Speech by Crowd to take the pulse of his/her community about a new tax on soda.
-Citizens could weigh in with their opinions, helping the official to make decision,” she said.
+Soffer offered another example: “in government, the mayor of a city could use Speech by Crowd to take the pulse of his/her community about a new tax on soda.
+Citizens could weigh in with their opinions, helping the official to make decision.”

-The team behind the technology expects it could help remove bias in decision making as well as improve machine-human communication.
+The team behind the technology expects it could help remove bias in decision-making, as well as improving machine-human communication.
 They don’t expect it to work perfectly right out of the gate, though: “Until we open Project Debater – Speech by Crowd up to masses, we won’t know exactly how it will perform.
 You may see some mistakes or seemingly random comments in the final speeches.
-[The Speech by Crowd experimental app is] all part of the process to learn and advance Project Debater and AI in general,” Aharonov and Slonim wrote in an a blog post announcing the project’s public debut.
+[The Speech by Crowd experimental app is] all part of the process to learn and advance Project Debater, and AI in general,” Aharonov and Slonim wrote in a blog post announcing the project’s public debut.

-An earlier test of Project Debater fared quite well, though: In June, it went up against 2016 Israeli national debate champion Noa Ovadia in front of a small audience and won in an audience poll.
+An earlier test of Project Debater fared quite well.
+In June, it went up against 2016 Israeli national debate champion Noa Ovadia in front of a small audience and won in an audience poll.

-IBM will be demo-ing Project Debater — Speech by Crowd this week at the Consumer Electronics Show in Las Vegas.
+IBM will be demoing Project Debater — Speech by Crowd this week at the Consumer Electronics Show in Las Vegas.
 The technology will also be on display during a livestreamed event at THINK 2019 in San Francisco, where it will go up against a world champion debater.